jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 ## Displaying Data Link Activity at Protocol, Peer and Service Level

-The following example shows, how the visualization can help you to separate the level of the data link activity.
+The following example shows, how the visualization can help you to separate the levels of the data link activity.
 This simulation can be run by selecting the `ActivityLevel` configuration from the ini file.